 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-That's it, I have my e-ticket for Thailand!
+That's it, I've got my e-ticket for Thailand!
 This new escape bubble is getting real.
 It will be the end of February!
 But while continuing to browse the web, I came across this: an animation showing the air traffic on the planet for 24 hours.

 I'm not afraid of flying (although... it can happen, read the article I've linked below).
 I'm usually pretty amazed like a kid.
-I can not believe to see something like that pulling off the ground and being in it.
+I can't believe seeing something like that rip off the ground and be in it.
 When I was little, I wanted to be an astronaut, that's for sure!

 Now that I'm grown up, I'm fascinated by landscapes that become miniature, the lights of the cities that pierce the earth's darkness, the ocean of clouds on which the sun always shines, the deep blue of the sky full of stars, the chase with day and night ...
 Between two films, I watch with feverish flight map, time zones, altitude, speed and progress of the machine, updated live on the small screen.

 My only anxiety came in the final phase of the landing, when the plane still rolls on the track and began to brake.
 I'm always afraid of the uncontrolled slip.

 Nevertheless, this small animated map full of yellow, made by engineers of the University ZHAW in Switzerland, left me thinking.
 I know that the scale of the map and the simulation of 24 hours in 72 seconds distorts the thing.
-But hey, even the Falcon 900 of our Prime Minister narrowly avoided, Sunday evening, the collision with a small plane of tourism ...
+But then again, even the Falcon 900 of our Prime Minister narrowly avoided, Sunday evening, the collision with a small plane of tourism ...
 Bah!
 I won't be flying over American territory with all that yellow on the map and I'll take off in the evening when the skies over Europe are less crowded.